scrapinghub/spidermon/docs/source/expression-monitors.rst

-You can use :ref:`SPIDERMON_SPIDER_OPEN_EXPRESSION_MONITORS` to run a monitor when a spider opens, or :ref:`SPIDERMON_SPIDER_CLOSE_EXPRESSION_MONITORS` if you want to run when the spider is closed.
+You can use :ref:`SPIDERMON_SPIDER_OPEN_EXPRESSION_MONITORS` to run a monitor when a spider opens, or :ref:`SPIDERMON_SPIDER_CLOSE_EXPRESSION_MONITORS` if you want to run a monitor when a spider is closed.

 There's also the :ref:`SPIDERMON_ENGINE_STOP_EXPRESSION_MONITORS` to run the monitors once the engine has stopped.